Toucaan/toucaan.research/README.md

 2. **Mutative** implies that you can edit and add to baseline rules (think customized `normalize.css`) yourself.
 Directly into the framework.
 This concept borders close to the idea of a classless & framework-less approach to web design.
 There is no single heavy `reset` or `normalize` or an external utility included in the DOM to enforce browser consistency.

-3. **Deterministic** means without any guesswork or approximations of the UI container.
-Put simply, a layout can "belong" to a device only when the layout _knows_ what device it is being viewed on.
+3. **Deterministic** means applying style without approximations or any sort of guesswork about the UI container.
+Put simply, a layout can "belong" to a device only when the layout _knows_ what device it is on.

 Learn more about how Toucaan uses a [CSS Router](https://bubblin.io/blog/a-css-router) to serve category-specific stylesheets (watch → mobile → tablet → desktop → television…) instead of hardcoded media-queries.